-Taking a taxi is a convenient way for getting to Sapa Cable Car Station because you can start your journey from your any hotel you are staying at.
+Taking a taxi is a convenient way for getting to Sapa Cable Car Station because you can start your journey from any hotel you are staying at without walking.
 The trip by a taxi from Sapa town to Sapa Cable Car Station can take 10-15 minutes and the taxi fare for such a ride should be around 40,000-100,000 VND.

-Another convenient way for getting there that we would recommend is taking the Muong Hoa Monorail.
+Another convenient way for getting there is taking the Muong Hoa Monorail.
 This mountain train runs on an approximately 2 kilometers long rail connecting the center of Sapa town with Sapa Cable Car Station.

 The train departs from Sun Plaza shopping mall in the heart of Sapa and it takes only 5 minutes to get to the cable car station.
-This mountain railway is one of the most beautiful and impressive routes in Vietnam because the train runs through several tunnels and bridges, giving a different view.
-You can also see the beauty of the Muong Hoa Valley and hill tribe villages.
+This mountain railway is one of the most beautiful and impressive routes in Vietnam because the train runs through several tunnels and bridges, giving a different point of view.
+On the way you can also see the beauty of the Muong Hoa Valley and hill tribe villages.